Environment-assisted quantum transport and mobility edges: RESULTS

+The parameter region in which ENAQT exists is illustrated more clearly in Fig. \ref{fig:J_norm}(a).
+For $\alpha=-1$ (uniform chain), $\mathcal J/\mathcal J_0$ is always decreasing monotonically.
+This behavior is expected because for an end-to-end transport, ENAQT does not exist unless static disorder is introduced.
+Meanwhile, for $-1<\alpha<0$ ENAQT exists although minuscule in magnitude.
+The emergence of global peak at $\alpha=0.46$ (and secondary peak at $\alpha=0.76$) is connected to the existence of localized eigenstates due to mobility edge, which we will elaborate below.
+For larger disorder strength $\lambda$, the number of localized eigenstates grows for $\alpha\geq0$ and the secondary peak becomes the primary.
+Eventually, there will be only one peak when $\lambda$ is nearer to $1$.
+In thermodynamic limit, $N\rightarrow\infty$, the ENAQT peak will be shifted to $\gamma\rightarrow0$, meaning that the current vanishes due to dephasing.

 To understand the role of the mobilty edge, we study the relative current together with localization properties of the GAAH model.
 This is simply revealed by the fraction of localized eigenstates $f_\mathrm{loc}$.
 A state is localized if its energy is, for $\alpha>(<)\;0$, larger (lower) than the SPME energy $E_\mathrm{ME}$.
-By comparing Fig. \ref{fig:J_norm}(a) and (b), we observe that the contour width of ENAQT region varies quite significantly at the transition points of $f_\mathrm{loc}$, that is highlighted by the shaded area around $\alpha=0.4$ and $\alpha=0.9$.
-To study the interplay between spreading and mobility edge, here we also calculate the population spread for several $\alpha$'s, which we quantify using the normalized von Neumann entropy, $\eta=-\sum_k p_k \log p_k / \log N $, where $p_k=\langle\eta_k^\dagger\eta_k\rangle$ is given by Eq. (\ref{NESS}). $\eta=0$ is when a single eigenvalue dominates the population and $ \eta=1$ corresponds to uniform population.
-This measure is has the advantage of being basis independent.
-In Fig. \ref{fig:J_norm}(c) we compare the relative spread, $\eta/\eta_0$ with $\eta_0\equiv\eta(\gamma=0)$, for $\alpha$ corresponding to transition points of $f_\mathrm{loc}$ in Fig. \ref{fig:J_norm}(b).
-Note that the maximum ENAQT, the peak of $\mathcal{J}/\mathcal{J}_0$, and the maximum $\eta/\eta_0$ have different locations.
-The former is at $\alpha\approx 0.6$ and the latter is at $\alpha\approx 0.3$; both occur at similar $\gamma\lesssim 10^{-2}$.
-Thus higher relative spread does not guarantee higher ENAQT, since for higher $\alpha$ the NESS is more localized, and consequently the dephasing can carry out more spreading which results in higher ENAQT.
-However, for $0.6<\alpha<0.8$ (the $f_\mathrm{loc}$ plateau), despite the stable $f_\mathrm{loc}$, the relative spread is decreasing and thus also for the relative current.
-In the plateau regime, the relative spread fully controls the fate of ENAQT; it keeps decreasing until increases again due to the second $f_\mathrm{loc}$ transition around $\alpha=0.9$.
-Moreover, $\eta/\eta_0$ also captures the $f_\mathrm{loc}$ transition and thus it is sensitive to mobility edges at low $\gamma$'s (see Supplemental Material \cite{supplemental}).
-Hence, we find that the cooperative interplay between population spread and localization determines the fate of ENAQT.
+By comparing Fig. \ref{fig:J_norm}(a) and (b), we observe that the contour width of ENAQT region varies quite significantly at the transition points of $f_\mathrm{loc}$, that is highlighted by the shaded area just below $\alpha=0.4$ and $\alpha=0.8$.
+These transitions give rise to the two ENAQT peaks located near the respective $\alpha$ cross sections.